Labor Day parade in South Plainfield canceled due to security concerns

-SOUTH PLAINFIELD, New Jersey (WABC) -- The South Plainfield Labor Day parade in New Jersey has been canceled due to security concerns, police said.
+SOUTH PLAINFIELD, New Jersey (WABC) -- The South Plainfield Labor Day parade in New Jersey has been canceled due to security concerns over homemade fireworks, police said.

-The South Plainfield Police Department says it is an ongoing police investigation, but released no further details.
+The incident involved a resident who makes firework-like devices.
+A half dozen of the devices were found on his property near a wooded area, which is in proximity to the parade route, authorities said.

+The discovery of the devices was made during a separate investigation that was unrelated to the parade.

 New Jersey Governor Phil Murphy and First Lady Tammy Murphy were scheduled to march in the town's 62nd annual parade.